PMO Trends to Watch in 2019

 There’s a growing expectation that professional development in project, program and portfolio roles is desirable and required.
 If people can’t get that from their employer, they will go and seek it elsewhere.
 Make it easy for people to access the career skills they need from within your organization and you’ll see how this investment is rewarded.

 The challenges and opportunities for PMOs continue into next year.
-How do you see your PMO evolving in 2019?
+How do you see our PMO trends in your organization and how’s your PMO evolving in 2019?